ComputeCanada/software-stack/doc/easybuild.md

 reason not to.
 To get a complete up-to-date list of available toolchains, see the above instructions.

-Note that the `iomkl,2020a` toolchain and its subtoolchains `iompi`, `iimkl`, and `iccifort` are the main toolchains that we use; its components are loaded by default when logging into the system.
+Note that the `iofbf,2020a` toolchain and its subtoolchains `iofb`, `iompi`, `iccifortflexiblas`, and `iccifort` are the main toolchains that we use; its components are loaded by default when logging into the system.
+The FlexiBLAS-based toolchains are preferred to MKL-based toolchains for new installations, since they allow the use of other libraries than MKL (BLIS or OpenBLAS) on non-Intel systems.

 #### Toolchain hierarchy